 It cancels out confusion when your applicants are paying online, confirms the action they just did and finally, and most important for you, lowers the number of support calls and emails you will need to deal with surrounding payments.
 Here’s a great resource for getting paid on time.

-- Giving the registrant or applicant an update on their order including what they have paid so far and what is still outstanding.
+Giving the registrant or applicant an update on their order including what they have paid so far and what is still outstanding improves overall client communication and can lower support cases due to lack of information sent to the client.

 Below is the email example many of our clients use when sending payment acknowledgement emails.